 Another possible drawback however is the impact on the family situations of teachers in year-round-schools who are parents.
-Teachers who have children attending traditional schools may experience difficulty when it comes to spending time with their children during the summer vacations.
+A teacher at a year long school who has children attending traditional schools may experience difficulty when it comes to spending time with her children during the summer vacations.
 Because of these potentially negative effects on the family life of students and teachers, the year-round school system was discontinued by some schools, including the Seminole County, Florida school district.

 Extracurricular activities are another dimension of schooling that can be negatively influenced by year-round schooling.
 Teachers managing extracurricular activities observed similar difficulties adapting these activities into a year-round schooling schedule, as they did fitting their family life into the schedule.
 Extracurricular activities can put stress on all students.

-Situations become even more difficult in multi-track schools, as the administration is required to manage different students in the same school at different times.
+Situations become even more difficult in multi-track schools, as the administration is required to manage different students in the same school at different times on the school year calendar.
 The multi-track year-round schools require more use of buildings, educational equipment, and other facilities, which creates further insufficiencies and increase expenses.
 Time is often wasted, particularly in mundane activities such as moving equipment from one class to another.

 Dr. Matthew Lynch is an Assistant Professor of Education at Widener University.
 Dr. Lynch is the author of three books; It's Time for Change: School Reform for the Next Decade (Rowman & Littlefield December, 2012), A Guide to Effective School Leadership Theories (Routledge February 26, 2012), and The Call to Teach: An Introduction to Teaching (Pearson 2013).
 Please visit his website at www.drmattlynch.com for more information.